UnoDosAndres/Assignment2-OS/Mandatory Assignment 2/README.txt

 1) Why is it so important that adjacent free blocks not be left as such?
 What would happen if they were permitted?
+If we want to allocate something, we need to have a way to identify  the set of free blocks.
+To find the free blocks, we need a way to choose which of them to allocate.
+When we have decided which to allocate and it dont fit, we should decide what to do with the left-overs fragment.
+A block will only have one pointer, when it’s free and from this pointer can we find the size of the block.
+When the size is found, is it important to find out if the block has any adjacent free blocks, it is needed to know where their location is.
+We need the location to coalesce them into a single free block.
+That means they become a single block instead of two or more.
+It is important to coalesce the adjective free block because, if not, the storage becomes fragmented into smaller and smaller blocks.
+Efter time the blocks will be so small, that it doesn't have the option to allocate any larger blocks.

-2) Which function(s) need to be concerned about adjacent free blocks?
+2) Which function(s) need to be concerned about adjacent free blocks? mem_holes() function: this function finds out how many free blocks there are in memory. mem_free() function: this function knows how much memory there is NOT allocated. mem_largest_free() function : this function holds track on how large the largest free block is.

 3) Name one advantage of each strategy.
+First fit: First fit has faster processing, because it takes the first available memory, as long as there is room for it.
+The bad thing is that it wastes a lot of memory this way

+Best fit: This is more memory efficient, since it looks for the memory with the least possible space.
+But the bad thing is that it takes the longest because of the process it has to go through to find the most memory efficient one.

+Worst fit: Worst fit chooses the largest hole, which means there will be a large internal fragmentation.
+When the internal fragmentation is that big, the smaller processes will also be placed in the leftover hole.

+Next fit: next fit is a modified version of first fit and it has a very fast searching algorithm, it starts searching from where it left off, therefore it is faster than first fit and best fit.

 4) Run the stress test on all strategies, and look at the results (tests.out).
 What is the significance of "Average largest free block"?
 Which strategy